shon/converge/README.rst

 Setting mode
 ------------

-Create a file .app_mode This file would have just one line specifying settings (and hence app’s) mode.
+Create a file .convergerc.
+This file supports a directive **APP_MODE**

 Valid values are

-- PROD
+- prod
-- DEV
+- dev
-- TEST
+- test
-- STAGING
+- staging

 Based on ``mode`` appropriate settings module would be used (if available)